 Microscopic Examination

 In addition to a physical examination, we’ll also get samples of your dog’s fur or skin scrapings.
 We can also use tape to collect lice from the fur.
-These samples will be placed under a microscope so we can accurately identify the type of lice and nits present in your dog’s coat.
+These samples will be sent to our in-house laboratory, where they will be analyzed under a microscope.

 Dog Lice Treatment